gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 You’ll see similar details from the Sidebar views for any commit or branch associated with a pull request or issue.

-## `PRO` Single Sign On
+## Single Sign On `PRO`

-Single Sign On is here, providing GitLens+ users with a more secure sign in method!
+Single Sign On is here, providing GitLens Pro users with a more secure sign in method!

 ### Requirements and configuration